DonkoTonev/DonkoTonev/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on a several full-stack projects.
-- 🌱 I’m currently learning Solidity and JavaScript.
+- 🌱 I’m currently learning Solidity, Java and JavaScript.
 - 💬 Ask me about Python, Solidity and JavaScript.